apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Remove deduplication snapshot interval

-Remove configured `deduplicationSnapshotInterval` of a namespace (Each topic under the namespace will take a deduplication snapshot according to this interval)
+Remove configured `deduplicationSnapshotInterval` of a namespace (Each topic under the namespace will take a deduplication snapshot according to this interval).

 ````mdx-code-block
 <Tabs groupId="api-choice"